Case Study #2

 • Shared credentials and weak access control boundaries

-• No separation between production administration and backup administration
+• Flat trust between production systems and backup administration

 Corrective Work